Frequently Asked Questions About VPN Privacy

 Should you use a VPN when using a public WiFi spot?

 Yes, we recommend using a VPN when using public WiFi.
 It will ensure that your traffic is encrypted and much harder to detect, leading to improved security.
+Learn everything about VPN privacy and security.

 How does a VPN provide anonymity?

 VPNs provide anonymity by encrypting your data and replacing your IP address.
 This encryption process is what allows you to enjoy a secure browsing session without worrying about someone looking at sensitive data or monitoring where you go on the Internet.
+Check out everything about VPN privacy and security in this article.

 Are there any VPNs that really don't keep logs?